hatonthecat/RockPiS/README.md

 I have the RS308-D2 (256MB)- I plan to use Ethernet & SSH once it is set up but the first image I installed was actually a non-legacy version that is unsupported for RockPi S (debian bullseye kde b37), as I purchased mine in 2020.

+Edit: my first install with B37 actually did post a blue light (activity), although I was not able to get an IP address when connected to the Ethernet.
+The legacy version did not boot at all (just a green power led), thus it is possible that I can try the newer kernel if it has been updated.

 https://forum.radxa.com/t/rock-pi-s-linux-images-not-booting/17032

 https://wiki.radxa.com/RockpiS